CorMazz/chronolab/chronolab/README.md

 6. Attempt to cast all columns to numeric if they are not already.
 Flash to the user that certain columns were unable to be coerced to a numeric datatype. <https://docs.pola.rs/user-guide/expressions/casting/#strings>
 7. Allow users to drag the plot window and the video window to different places.
 8. Make the PlotSettings tell the user to select a CSV file if they haven't already, instead of just showing a blank screen.
+9. When going to release, get all the CSP working.
+10. Remove the allow inline-scripts CSP.

 ## Bugs